From Static Designs to Dynamic Experiences

 class RendererServiceStep 7: Backend Controller

-The controller connects everything together and exposes the functionality as a backend module:
+The controller ties everything together and exposes the functionality as a backend module:

 <?php